 What if the “power grid” went down and you were unable to find much food for sale in the ensuing panic-buying?

 You may have felt this sense of helplessness if you live in a hurricane zone.
 At the first prediction of a threatening storm, most folks head on to the nearest market and buy up all the food and disaster supplies they can get their hands on.
 And this is what results:

 Catastrophic Crisis Results In Widespread Food Shortage

 Long lines for government handouts…

 And if you don’t live in a storm zone, you probably haven’t given this issue much thought.
 Perhaps you should develop your own disaster-preparedness plan no matter where you live!
 You don’t want to find yourself without food in the event disaster does strike, from any cause.We have come up with what we feel is an ingenious way to “be prepared”, and we call it a “Survival Greenhouse”.
-Although a greenhouse makes the best sense for cold climates and urban or suburban dwellers, ANYBODY can benefit from having a greenhouse.
+Although a greenhouse makes the best sense for cold climates and urban or suburban dwellers (it’s an extremely valuable urban survival skill), ANYBODY can benefit from having a greenhouse.
 Our Survival Greenhouse is versatile and adaptable.
 You could fill it up from wall to wall with your favorite hydroponic garden systems, or even use container gardening with soil, if you prefer.